toluaina/pgsync/README.md

   }
 ```

-PGSync addresses the following challenges:
+PGSync addresses common data consistency challenges, such as:

-- What if we update the author's name in the database?
+- Updating an author's name in the database
-- What if we wanted to add another author for an existing book?
+- Adding an additional author to an existing book
-- What if we have lots of documents already with the same author we wanted to change the author name?
+- Changing an author's name across many existing documents
-- What if we delete or update an author?
+- Deleting or updating an author record
-- What if we truncate an entire table?
+- Truncating an entire table and keeping indexes in sync

 #### Benefits

-- PGSync is a simple to use out of the box solution for Change data capture.
+PGSync is a simple, out-of-the-box solution for change data capture, designed to minimize development effort and keep your search indexes in sync.

-- PGSync handles data deletions.
+- Handles data deletions automatically.
-- PGSync requires little development effort.
-You simply define a schema config describing your data.
+- Requires minimal setup.
+Just define a schema config that describes your data.
-- PGSync generates advanced queries matching your schema directly.
+- Generates advanced queries directly from your schema.
-- PGSync allows you to easily rebuild your indexes in case of a schema change.
+- Makes it easy to rebuild indexes after schema changes.
-- You can expose only the data you require in Elasticsearch/OpenSearch.
+- Lets you expose only the data you need in Elasticsearch/OpenSearch.
-- Supports multiple Postgres/MySQL/MariaDB schemas for multi-tennant applications.
+- Supports multiple Postgres/MySQL/MariaDB schemas for multi-tenant applications.

 #### Contributing